Read all about Sherwin Williams Urbane Bronze, plus see more than 20 real homes that use it!

 17. SW Urbane Bronze Cabinets

 I love the effect that Urbane Bronze has on accent pieces.
-The surrounding earthy tones and stone accents make these cabinets on either side of the fireplace read a beautiful earthy gray-brown while simultaneously allowing the fireplace to take center stage.
+The surrounding earthy tones and stone accents in this space from My Georgia House make these cabinets on either side of the fireplace read a beautiful earthy gray-brown while simultaneously allowing the fireplace to take center stage.

 18. Basement Living Area In Urbane Bronze

 When you want to create that perfect “movie theater” vibe, give Urbane Bronze a shot.
-The dark walls provide the ultimate movie-watching environment in this basement.
+The dark walls provide the ultimate movie-watching environment in this basement from Glitter and Grits.

 Office Spaces In Sherwin Williams Urbane Bronze

 19. Open Shelving With Gray-Brown Backdrop

 Are you noticing how the low lighting, creamy off-white furniture, and earthy accent pieces are pulling out the green undertones in the wall paint color?
 This room shared by Design Indulgence is gorgeous.

 SW Urbane Bronze Bathrooms